Codecademy/docs/content/javascript/concepts/accessors/accessors.md

 ---
 Title: 'Accessors'
-Description: 'Provides access to an object's properties by using the dot notation or the bracket notation.'
+Description: "Provides access to an object's properties by using the dot notation or the bracket notation."
 Subjects:
+ - 'Web Development'
  - 'Computer Science'
-  - 'Web Development'
   Tags:
  - 'OOP'
  - 'Methods'
   CatalogContent:
  - 'introduction-to-javascript'
  - 'paths/front-end-engineer-career-path'
 ---

 In JavaScript, object properties can be accessed using accessor known as getters.
 The `get` keyword is used to define a getter method for establishing custom behavior when accessing the values of object properties.